thanoskour/React-Node-App/README.md

 node server.js

--To start the frontend React application:
+- To start the frontend React application:

 In Terminal write: